bsiever/pxt-morse/README.md

 * The time at the completion of a letter should be three times the dot time.
 * The time at the completion of a word should be at least seven times the dot time.

-Register that a "dash" (dah) has happened.
+Keying in requires timing withing 50% of a "Dot time" to be recognized.

-# Reset Key timing
+## Reset Key timing

 ```sig
 morse.resetKeyTiming() : void